Interval Routing Schemes for Circular-Arc Graphs: Main result

-\begin{definition}[Right Vertex $\rvv$] Let $(\mc{X},\ri{C})$ be a clique-cycle for a real circular-arc graph $G=(V,E)$ without dominating vertices and without counter vertices, $\ri{L}$ given by Listing \ref{pseudoLabeling}, $v\in V$, $\lvv$ the left vertex of $v$, $\mvv$ the middle vertex of $v$, and $R\subset V$ be the set of vertices that are adjacent to $v$ and reach farthest to the right.
-We define the \emph{right vertex of $v$}, denoted by $\rvv$, as $\lvv$, if $\lvv\in R$, or as $\mvv$, if $\mvv\in R$, or else as an arbitrary vertex in $R$. \end{definition} In order to show that $v$ suffices a shortest path 2-SIRS given $\ri{L}$, we could choose $\rvv$ arbitrarily in $R$.
-However, we are able to show that $v$ given $\ri{L}$ suffices a shortest path $1$-SIRS, if $\lvv\in R$ or $\mvv\in R$.
-Since we assume that $G$ is a real circular-arc graph without counter and dominating vertices, every vertex has a left and right vertex and therefore $L$ and $R$ in the definition above are not empty.
+\begin{definition}[Right Vertex $\rvv$] Let $(\mc{X},\ri{C})$ be a clique-cycle for a strict cir\-cu\-lar-arc graph $G=(V,E)$ without dominating vertices and without counter vertices, $\ri{L}$ given by Listing \ref{fig:animals}, $v\in V$, $\lvv$ the left vertex of $v$, $\mvv$ the middle vertex of $v$, and $R\subset V$ be the set of vertices that are adjacent to $v$ and reach farthest to the right.
+We define the \emph{right vertex of $v$}, denoted by $\rvv$, as $\lvv$, if $\lvv\in R$, or as $\mvv$, if $\mvv\in R$, or else as an arbitrary vertex in $R$. \end{definition} In order to show that $v$ suffices a shortest path 2-SIRS given $\ri{L}$, we could choose $\rvv$ arbitrarily in $R$ even if $\lvv\in R$ or $\mvv\in R$.
+However, we will show that $v$ given $\ri{L}$ suffices a shortest path $1$-SIRS, if $\lvv\in R$ or $\mvv\in R$.
 The next definition redefines the notation of the left and right vertex as a function, in order to allow recursive usage to easily determine a first vertex from $v$ to every vertex.
+The subsequent corollary is clear when illustrated.